zapier/formatic/README.md

 ## Documentation

-The [documentation](http://zapier.github.io/formatic/) is a work in progress, but there's already a lot of useful info there.
+The [documentation](http://zapier.github.io/formatic/) is a work in progress, but there's already a lot of useful info there. **Currently, it's way out of date though.**